 “This being is able to transform movement into speech.
-It winds itself inside me like a thick snake and I have to use all my strength to let it spin and do what it does.
+It winds itself about inside me like a thick snake and I have to use all my strength to let it spin and do what it does.
 When I wilfully try to stop it, it begins to whisper words to me and that is even more unpleasant.
 If I were to associate this gut feeling with an emotion, I would say disgust.
 But this disgust is not directly linked to your name.”

 If winning can only occur in a competition between equal opponents, someone who isn’t equal will need to adopt a different strategy and let go of the promise, or the curse, of victory.
-Anna Zett takes up the challenge in this collection of personal Science Fiction, registering the traces systems of power leave in the body, in its locomotory, nervous and digestive systems.
+Anna Zett takes up the challenge in this collection of personal science fiction, registering the traces systems of power leave in the body, in its locomotory, nervous and digestive systems.
 Zett’s voice appears in several textual guises, addressing authority, resistance, trauma and the physicality of language.
 Dedicated to the feminist revolution, the post-socialist subject of Artificial Gut Feeling questions logocentric and capitalist beliefs about the economy of meaning.
-This book gathers fists, guts and brains to gain a deeper understanding of the non-verbal roots of dialogue.
+This book gathers together fists, guts and brains to gain a deeper understanding of the non-verbal roots of dialogue.